FOR IMMEDIATE RELEASE

 NACA is also reaching out to current and previous Wells Fargo employees, many of whom were similarly exploited by Wells Fargo during this scandal.
 NACA encourages them to join this campaign and participate in legal actions.
 The additional outreach includes NACA’s two million members, and anyone who was a victim of the phony account scandal or otherwise exploited by Wells Fargo.
 NACA encourages them to move their accounts from Wells Fargo to other institutions, file a complaint with their state’s Attorney General, join private lawsuits, and participate in upcoming demonstrations and other actions against Wells Fargo.

 Anyone who has been victimized by Wells Fargo’s predatory actions or simply wants to help NACA in seeking economic justice may contact NACA by emailing firstname.lastname@example.org.

 About NACA (www.naca.com):

-NACA, Neighborhood Assistance Corporation of America is one of the largest HUD certified counseling agency with more than two million members.
 NACA is the largest and most effective organization in modifying mortgages and provides the best mortgage in the country.
-NACA has been highlighted in the national news and its CEO Bruce Marks was named Bostonian of the Year for 2007 because of his work in getting the major lenders and servicers to modify home loans for borrowers who come through NACA.
+NACA CEO Bruce Marks was named Bostonian of the Year for 2007 because of his work in getting the major lenders and servicers to modify home loans for borrowers who come through NACA.
 See Bostonian of the Year.
-He has also testified in congress on numerous occasions including on September 12, 2000, being one of the only people to sound the alarm of the pending mortgage crisis.
-For more information go to www.naca.com.
+He has also testified before Congress on numerous occasions including September 12, 2000, being one of the first people to sound the alarm of the pending mortgage crisis.
+For more information go to www.naca.com